PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 ### Is it open source?

 SessionStack’s code is not open source.
-They do offer a self-hosted deployment option which allows customers to keep their user data off the cloud, but you can expect to pay a premium for the privilege.
+It does offer a self-hosted deployment option, though, which allows customers to keep their user data off the cloud, but you can expect to pay a premium for the privilege.